kaflesandesh/PLP/README.md

 venv\Scripts\activate
 ## On mac os, use >> source venv/bin/activate

-## Install dependencies (uncomment if the lines are commented or add dependencies to the file and re-run the following line)
+## Install dependencies (uncomment if the lines are commented or add dependencies to the file and re-run the following line)/ or add of your need
 pip install -r requirements.txt

 ## To run app